-Andrew Nussbaum serves as partner at Nussbaum Speir Gleason.
+Andrew serves as a partner at Nussbaum Gleason.
 His practice focuses on the defense of religious institutions, constitutional litigation, and high-stakes commercial and appellate disputes for traditionally minded clients.

-Andrew is a fourth-generation Coloradan, a husband to his college sweetheart, a lover of the theology of the Desert Fathers, an active member of the Federalist Society, a mediocre trout fisherman of the small streams of Colorado’s Greenhorn Valley, and a former teacher of ancient Greek philosophy and early Christian theology at a private school in the Twin Cities.
+Andrew is a fourth-generation Coloradan, a husband to his college sweetheart, a lover of the theology of the Desert Fathers, a board member of Catholic Charities of Central Colorado, a mediocre trout fisherman of the small streams of Colorado’s Greenhorn Valley, an officer of the Colorado Lawyer’s Chapter of the Federalist Society, and a former teacher of ancient Greek philosophy and early Christian theology at a private school in the Twin Cities.

 We are located on the fourteenth floor of the First Bank Building in downtown Colorado Springs.